DRONES, PILLS & YANTRAS

 FRAGMENTS OF A HOLOGRAM ROSE

-Group Exhibition, from a text of William Gibson (title used by permission of the writer)
+From a text of William Gibson (title used by permission of the writer)

 Artists: Chim↑Pom (JP), Luz Blanco (FR), Cari Gonzalez Casanova (USA), Berkay Tuncay (TR), Ludovic bernhardt (FR), Sergen Sehitoglu (TR), Eric Arlix (FR), Erol Eskici (TR)